cochaviz/mep/preparation/proposal.md

    - Does this measure have any predictive value with regard to how many samples it will need to avoid a new attack?

-3. Can we show or argue this relation to be sufficient to describe the (potential) safety of an LLM.

-   - Does the characteristic predict how well a model adapts to preventing new attacks or adaptability[^2] in general?
-   - Is the characteristic in some way dependent on the performance of the model in question?
-If so, does this mean we are only causing a reduction in performance, and interpreting it as safety?

 The second would be to determine whether this actually constitutes a (valid?) measure of the safety of an LLM.
 While I'm very inclined to provide a large